The United States Citizenship and Immigration Service (USCIS) places responsibility on the student to understand and comply with immigration law.

 F-1 students are not required to register for any academic credits during the summer break, unless summer is the first semester of enrollment.

-F-1 students have permission to study in the United States up to the expected completion date as indicated in item #5 of the I-20.
+F-1 students have permission to study in the United States up to the expected completion date as indicated on the I-20.
 However, once students have completed their program, they have 60 days to either:

 travel within or leave the United States;